1940456253/AFSC-for-Deep-Speaker-Verification-and-Cross-Domain-Adaptation/README.md

 **English** | [中文](README_中文.md) | [日本語](README_日本語.md)

 This project covers the first part of the paper: AFSC features, ECAPA training, embedding extraction, and speaker verification, with MFCC and FBank baselines.
-Cross-domain adaptation is not included, and neither Res2Net nor X-Vector is included.
+Res2Net and X-Vector offical code is included.
+Cross-domain adaptation is not included.
 The code can be retrained and can also load the CN-Celeb2 pretrained model provided with the paper.

 The project supports two workflows: